 Required Spatial Topology

+In addition to logical relationships between entities described above, the standard also includes rules describing required relationships between spatial features.
+These are made explicit using the concept of topology.
 Topology, defined here as the properties of geometric features in two dimensions, is a way to define and explicitly test for properties like adjacency, connectivity, proximity, and coincidence.
 Certain topological relationships are required by the standard for features with polygonal and linear spatial representations.
 These relationships are referenced in the descriptions of conceptual entities above.
 Most importantly, it is required that all linear surface oiling representations (zones) must be coincident with the linear shoreline representation.
 If any other entities such as subsurface oiling representations, shoreline treatment recommendations, or other entities are represented as linear features, these must also be coincident with the linear shoreline representation.
 This standard makes reference to spatial relationships described in the DE-9IM model (Clementini et al., 1993; Egenhoffer and Franzosa, 1991) which is implemented in standard GIS software and spatial databases.

 The standard requires that these topological relationships exist, but does not have any requirements for how or when these relationships are enforced.
 For example, raw spatial data (e.g. field collected coordinates) or interim analysis products stored within a GIS or RDBMS software system are not required to comply with these topological rules.
 However, the standard does require that topologically compliant data is either: 1.) automatically or regularly generated as part of such software systems and associated data management processes, or 2.) is readily and simply generated when generating data for export or interchange.
 For example, a survey team might record the location of a linear SOO (zone) using a GPS device that records points that are not coincident with the shoreline representation.
 Storage of these raw coordinate data is acceptable and encouraged.
 To generate data compliant with this standard, however, these raw coordinates must be made topologically correct by "snapping" these coordinates to the shoreline representation and generating linear features that comply with the rules below.